chef/chef-web-docs/chef_master/source/knife_status.rst

 .. end_tag

-**View status using a date range**
+**View status using a time range**

-To show the status for nodes on which the chef-client did not run successfully within the past hour, enter:
+To show the status of nodes on which the chef-client did not run successfully within the past hour, enter:

 .. code-block:: bash